Five Key Signs Of Anorexia

 • Women who have a physical disability are more likely to develop an eating disorder

-Potential health effects of anorexia
+Potential health effects and symptoms of anorexia

-Anorexia is a mental health condition, but the lack of nutrition a person living with this disorder usually experiences can have a significant and even life-threatening impact on their physical health as well.
-Below are its potential consequences on each major body system over time.
+Anorexia is a mental health condition, but the lack of nutrition a person living with anorexia usually experiences can have a significant and even life-threatening impact on their physical health as well.

-The cardiovascular system
+The cardiovascular system and blood pressure

 The gastrointestinal system

-Purging or starving can cause issues such as severe constipation, muscle loss in the intestinal tract, bacterial infections, stomach pain, nausea, and blocked intestines (which may rupture, a situation that can be life-threatening).
+Purging or starving from anorexia can cause issues such as severe constipation, muscle loss in the intestinal tract, bacterial infections, stomach pain, nausea, and blocked intestines (which may rupture, a situation that can be life-threatening).

 The nervous system

 One reason it can be hard to help someone with anorexia is that the brain can be significantly affected by a lack of food as well, which may make it hard for them to think clearly.
-Without adequate calories and nutrition to sustain brain function, a person may experience problems such as difficulty focusing and concentrating, trouble sleeping, numbness in the hands, feet, and extremities, seizures, muscle cramps, dizziness, and sleep apnea.
+Without adequate calories and nutrition to sustain brain function, a person may experience side effects such as difficulty focusing and concentrating, trouble sleeping, numbness in the hands, feet, and extremities, seizures, muscle cramps, dizziness, and sleep apnea.

 The endocrine system